g-leech/argmin-gravitas/_posts/2022-7-19-books-of-becoming.markdown

 ## The Romance of Technology

 This is my name for one of the most important emotions in the world: the love of what makes the world better, of technical knowledge.
-It's so underemphasised, I had to come up with a name.
-I learned very few technical topics until I realised what was beautiful and meaningful and philosophical about them.
+It's so underemphasised, I had to come up with the name.
+I learned very little technical content until I realised what was beautiful and meaningful and philosophical about them.
 Computer science as intersection of philosophy and engineering.
-But greater than a mere intersection.
+But greater than an intersection.

 * The Information by Gleick